xrustik666/accurate/README.md

-# AccuRate
+# About the project
-This application is called AccuRate.
+This application is called **AccuRate**.
 It shows you exchange rates of world's most popular currencies.
 In the "About" section you will find a [link](https://xrustik666.github.io/accurate/) to the deployed project and will be able to evaluate how it works.

 # What this app can do
 All you need is to choose currency pair.
 Select target currency (which rate you want to know) > select base currency (in which you would like to see the result) > don't forget to enter amount > press "Convert" button.